jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Our story takes us to Anytown in Western Civilization.
 From Austrailia's high heat, to England's rainy shores, to coast to coast in the United States of America.
 Our story plays out in Western Civilization.
 Where today's wealthy capitalist democracies who use red/blue philosophy, obesses about mass production, and tell their members to compete to rise inside a bureaucratic or corporate heirarchy.
 All relics from the Industrial Age culture, that peaked in 1969.

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmNippyCockatiel' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+_Watch the entire thing if you can.
+Ricky Gervais is yelling at a heirarchy, who are so distanced from the frontline, they've lost touch.
+They virtue signal, as Christian nobility once did, to make themselves feel better._

 ## The End